Thanksgiving Volunteer Options for NYC Kids and Families

 Tuesday, November 26, shifts run all day beginning at 6am

-Since 2001, this grassroots organization has delivered more than 70,000 complete Thanksgiving meals to New York City families in shelters.
-Join with 300 volunteers to pack and deliver meals.
+Since 2001, this grassroots organization has delivered more than 75,000 complete Thanksgiving meals to New York City families in shelters.
+Team up with 400 volunteers to pack and deliver meals.
 All ages can participate, but volunteers younger than 18 must be accompanied by an adult and have a signed waiver.
-Registration is available online.
+Register online, $35 per person.

 Thanksgiving Morning Meal Delivery — Citywide